asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 }
 ```

-You can see that we're converting the buffers coming from JS into text and printing it.
-Then we're returning `Op:Sync`, this method is the way for plugins to send messages back into the JavaScript code.
+You can see that we're converting the buffers coming from JS into text and printing it and returning `Op:Sync`.
+This method is the way for plugins to send messages back into the JavaScript code.

 The final result of executing this is the following: